Mediterranean Farro Salad with Feta

 Make the salad

-- Add the tomatoes, bell pepper, zucchini, red onion and parsley to the farro and stir together.
-Pour the dressing over (remove the garlic clove) and gently toss to coat in the dressing.
+- Add 1 ½ cups quartered cherry tomatoes, 1 cup chopped red, yellow or orange bell pepper (or a mix of colors), 1 zucchini or 2 Persian cucumbers chopped into ½-inch cubes, ½ red onion chopped into ½-inch cubes and ½ cup chopped parsley to the farro and stir together.
+Pour the dressing over and gently toss to coat in the dressing.

 - Taste and season with more salt, vinegar or lemon juice if needed.
-Sprinkle the cheese over the farro and serve with your choice of salad greens.
+Sprinkle 4 ounces crumbled feta cheese (¾ cup) over the farro salad and serve with your choice of salad greens.

 Karen’s Notes and Tips